asciamanna/asciamanna.github.io/_drafts/specialization-on-agile-teams.md

 * Hiring specialists with a focus on learning and collaboration
 * Hiring specialists who are on a path to becoming E-shaped contributors
 * Encouraging collaborative development practices on teams (team-based design, mob and pair programming)
-* Create an environment where learning happens on the job during the work day (learning hours, code katas, etc.)
+* Create an environment where learning happens on the job during the workday (learning hours, code katas, etc.)
 * Organize teams for few to no handoffs (individual teams can deliver features end-to-end)
 * Create complicated subsystem teams where necessary for complex domain knowledge, but use them sparingly

-[^1]: Examples of Complicated Subsystem Teams from the book _[Team Topologies: Organizing Business and Technology Teams for Fast Flow](https://www.amazon.com/Team-Topologies-Organizing-Business-Technology/dp/1942788819/)_.
+[^1]: Examples of Complicated Subsystem Teams from the book _[Team Topologies: Organizing Business and Technology Teams for Fast Flow](https://www.amazon.com/Team-Topologies-Organizing-Business-Technology/dp/1942788819/).